BrandonOrtegon/TeamProject2/README.md

 ### Sorting and Searching Algorithms Chapter 16
 Sorting and searching algorithms from chapter 16 are used to locate a book in the ArrayList.
 Big-O Complexity will be that the Best Case: O(1) means that the item is found and the Worth Case: O(n) means to scan the entire list.

+## Sorting and Searching Implementation (Part 5 – Bahdan Mikhailau)

+### Selection Sort
+- Algorithm that repeatedly finds the smallest element and places it in sorted order.
+- **Big-O Analysis:**
+  - Best case: O(n²)
+  - Average case: O(n²)
+  - Worst case: O(n²)
+- Implemented on the array of `Book` objects, showing basic comparison-based sorting using `String.compareToIgnoreCase()`.

+### Merge Sort
+- Efficient sorting algorithm that recursively splits and merges arrays.
+- **Big-O Analysis:**
+  - Best case: O(n log n)
+  - Average case: O(n log n)
+  - Worst case: O(n log n)
+- Preferred for larger datasets because of its logarithmic growth behavior.

+### Binary Search
+- Efficient searching algorithm that works only on sorted arrays.
+- Reduces the search space by half each iteration.
+- **Big-O Analysis:**
+  - Best case: O(1)
+  - Average case: O(log n)
+  - Worst case: O(log n)
+- Demonstrates how algorithmic efficiency scales for large datasets.

+### AI Insight
+Sorting and searching algorithms are essential for efficiently organizing and finding data.
+These algorithms are similar to how AI systems process large datasets.
+For instance, **Merge Sort** resembles AI breaking complex problems into smaller parts,
+and **Binary Search** mirrors the decision-making steps in machine learning models.
+This demonstrates how algorithmic design principles contribute to scalable AI efficiency.

 ## Screenshots

 Sample Code from books.txt